 There are loads of hidden gems in the Gold Coast Hinterland just waiting to be discovered .
 The hinterland area of the Gold Coast is probably one of our favourite spots to explore.
 If we have a day free as there is always something to see and do.
 The small town of Canungra is definitely on that list.

 Nestled in the foothills of the Lamington National Park on the edge of the Scenic Rim, Canungra is an enjoyable 40 to 50 minute drive from the Gold Coast.
 Even though we have been out there numerous times, one thing we had never done was to camp at the very popular (and cheap) Sharp Park River Bend Camp Ground.
-At just $8.00 per night for adults and $6.00 for children, this camp ground is never empty and can be filled to over flowing during weekends and holidays.
+At just $10.00 per night per adult and $5.00 per night, per child, this camp ground is never empty and can be filled to over flowing during weekends and holidays.

 This past week we were lucky enough to have some time off together so we threw some food in the fridge, kissed the kids goodbye and headed off for a whole night of camping by ourselves!

 Sharp Park River Bend is located about 3klm from Canungra on the Beechmont Road and is managed by the Scenic Rim Council.
 It is divided in two by the Coomera River which runs through it.
 Both areas have toilets, but no showers.
 We set up in a lovely spot facing the creek.
-The on-site managers will deliver a box of firewood to your camp site for $12.00.
+The on-site managers will deliver firewood to your camp site as well.
 Even though it was late October, there was still a chill in the air so we definitely needed the fire.

 It didn’t take us long to set the trailer up even though there was only the two of us and it wasn’t long before Brenden had his ‘drone’ out to get some shots of our set up and I was kicking back with a wine in hand.